Beta Vukanović: Biography

-Born in Bamberg, Upper Franconia, German Empire to a Serbian family, she initially studied painting at the Kunstgewerbeschule in Munich.
+Born in Bamberg, Upper Franconia, German Empire, she initially studied painting at the Kunstgewerbeschule in Munich.
 She also worked with Anton Ažbe.
 From 1898, she lived mostly in Belgrade.
 Her earliest works reflected the influence of plein-air painting in Munich, which changed to Impressionism before World War I. Her later style was predominantly realistic; she painted many pictures of the Serbian landscape and its people.